badlydrawnrob/elm-playground/elm-in-action/README.md

 [^2]: Remember to be careful with your time and energy!
 Eli5, RRr, Bin first, filter, and timebox tasks.

 [^3] Always.
 Always [keep in mind your learning target](https://github.com/badlydrawnrob/elm-playground/issues/9).

+[^4]: A black box procedure should be obvious to it's input and output, but the user _does not have to know_ anything about the internal mechanism.
+You should be able to change the inner workings and keep the same inputs and outputs (or at least, refactor with minimal fuss)